Petroleum industry in Azerbaijan: Oily Rocks Saga

 One of the striking examples for offshore oil deposit development is "Oily Rocks" — "Neft Dashlari".
 It is located to the south-east of Absheron Archipelago.
-In "Oily Rocks" sea depth ranges from 10 to 25 m, though part of the oil pool reaches 60 metres depth.
+In "Oily Rocks" sea depth ranges from 10 to 25 m, though part of the oil pool reaches 60 meters depth.
 Oil prospecting with geological survey, structure drilling, seismic prospecting and preliminary drilling started in 1945.

 On August 24, 1949, the first offshore exploration well at Neft Dashlari (Oil Rocks) was spudded after the causeway was built.
-In November, at a depth of 1,000 metres, the well N1 tested oil with a rate of 700 oilbbl/d.
+In November, at a depth of 1,000 meters, the well N1 tested oil with a rate of 700 oilbbl/d.
 Neft Dashlari is referred to as "The Island of Seven Ships" because during construction of the bridge-head, disused ships were sunk to provide a solid base for causeways.

 Intensive development began in 1950.
 Development from multiple drilling sites connected by trestle bridges also employed deviated holes.
 In 1953, to maintain the reservoir pressure, a water flood was applied.
 The field is still delivering about 15000 oilbbl/d after 50 years of exploitation.